 To create your own 3D model, you'll need some software.
 Here are a few free ones you can try:

 Tinkercad - a browser-based 3D design platform, now part of Autodesk (free version available)

 SketchUp - comes in free or pro versions

 Blender - open source 3D animation suite

-If you would like assistance in creating your own 3D model, contact the University of Alberta Physics Department's Science Hardware Hackerspace: http://sciencehardwarespace.org
+If you would like assistance in creating your own 3D model, you can contact The Shack, the Science Hardware Makerspace in CCIS.

 Free 3D Models:

 There are a variety of open source, freely accessible models online that you can download and use.
 Keep in mind that if submitting a model from these sites to our printing service, you may be asked to articulate the educational purpose of the submission.
 Here are a few sites to consider: